kmuncie/warwick-clip-notes/README.md

   * Christmas at Bethel (Outstanding)
 * 876, 877, 878, 879, 880
   * Story of Sibia boat told by missionary that served on it
+* 891
+  * Br.
+Knorr Gilead Graduation Talk
+* 906
+  * Br.
+Knorr releasing the New World Translation
+* 951
+  * Childrens bedtime story on WBBR
+* 959
+  * Very old recorded message from missionary to wife
+* 969
+  * Table with hidden compartment in Nazi Germany

 ## FAITH IN ACTION
 ----